oimodeler/oimodeler/docs/source/examples.rst

 - ``oimDataTypeFilter`` : removing data type (such as VISAMP, VISPHI, T3AMP...) from the data.

 .. note::
-    Actually oimDataTypeFilter doesn't remove the columns with the data type from any array as these column are complusory in the the oifits format definition.
+    Actually, oimDataTypeFilter doesn't remove the columns with the data type from any array as these columns are complusory in the the oifits format definition.
 Instead it is setting all the values of the column to zero which oimodeler will recognize as emplty for data simulation and model fitting.

 .. code-block:: python